Lazar Clubs & Extracurriculars

 Advisor - Mrs. Silva

 Eco Art Club is open to all students who have an interest in the creative arts.
 It is an environmentally friendly art club that offers the students the opportunity to turn "trash into treasure" by working with recycled materials to create their art.
 The club will be meeting after school, once a week, on scheduled days.
-Students must see Mrs. Silva in Room 58 to sign up prior to the start of the club.
+If interested, Google Form sign up will open on October 12th at 8:20am and is limited to 20 students.

 Intramural Basketball Club

 Advisor - Mr. Reiber

 Intramural Basketball allows all Lazar students to participate in drills and games to enhance their knowledge of the game.

 Advisor - Mr. Sansone